2012

 Redevelopment begins at Leabrook

 In June 2012, plans were formalised for a redevelopment at Resthaven Leabrook, with the Burnside Council granting provisional consent.
-The project’s budget was set at $12 million, fully funded by Resthaven, with a focus on redeveloping the northwest corner of the site.
+A public consultation meeting was held at the home, with the opportunity for members of the public to chat with staff about the plans.

 ‘Resthaven is committed to maintaining high quality accommodation for frail, elderly people that meets the aged care and lifestyle expectations of the public today.
-We are upgrading an old 1950s section to improve our accommodation options.’ — Richard Hearn
+We are upgrading an old 1950s section to improve our accommodation options.’ — CEO Richard Hearn

 To make way for construction, Resthaven donated two self-contained independent living units with disability access and facilities to the Uniting Church Adare Camp and Caravan Park at Victor Harbor.